 High heels prove perilous once again!
 Gigi Hadid narrowly avoided a full-on tumble at the Moschino Fall 2017 fashion show when her stiletto snagged on the fringed hem of her vibrant red-and-blue gown.

 This isn’t Gigi’s first fashion show fiasco.
-The older Hadid sister also suffered an embarrassing nip slip at the Versace Fall 2016 fashion show nearly on the same day last year.
+The older Hadid sister also suffered an embarrassing nip slip at the Versace Fall 2016 fashion show, nearly on the same day in February 2016.

 Gigi Hadid commands the runway at the Moschino Fall 2017 fashion show during Milan Fashion Week Fall/Winter 2017/18, effortlessly showcasing a bold, tapestry-inspired gown with intricate embroidery and dramatic fringe detailing on February 23, 2017, in Milan, Italy (Credit: GAT Images / Cover Images)